PCDuarte25/event-tickets-reservation-api/README.md

 ### Reservations

-- List all reservations from an event.
+- List all reservations from an event
     * `GET /api/events/{event_id}/reservations`

 - Create a reservation for an event